 At Throwley continue to the left through the farmyard.
 Soon after the Calton road sign there is a wooden sign and gate on the right.
 Pass through two gates and head slightly right up the hill towards a gate to the right of trees.
 Go through the gate and ahead over the brow of the hill.
 Continue down to pick up a track.
 A barn will come into view.
 Continue on the track, through a gate, passing the barn and over a stile beside another gate.
 On reaching Beeston Tor Farm, the track joins the Manifold Trail.
 Continue left, the trail passes over the River Hamps and through a caravan site, with the River Manifold on your right.
 At a junction of lanes, with Weags Bridge on your right, continue straight ahead along the Manifold Trail, until you reach a footbridge on your right.

 Cross the footbridge and follow the main paved path upwards, then take the signed right path to Thor's Cave.
-After admiring the views and the limestone cave, rejoin the path and continue uphill.
+After admiring the views and the limestone cave, go back to the main path and continue uphill.
 Pass through two gates, keeping the field wall on your right.
 Just before the end of the field, climb the stile onto a track and turn left.
 Continue on the track until reaching the road.
 Turn right and after a few metres bear left into Wetton village.
-On reaching the Old School Tea-room turn right to follow the path through the churchyard.
+On reaching the Wetton Village Hall turn right to follow the path through the churchyard.
 When you reach the road, turn right, passing the Royal Oak pub.
 Continue until reaching the junction.
 Please be respectful of the local communities here and leave no trace of your visit.